 Thai Massage Schools for Japanese Students in Thailand

 The continuously growing number of Japanese tourists in Thailand didn’t overlook Thai Massage.
 Like Thailand, Japan is a “massage country,” and getting bodywork treatments is very popular.
-For the Tha...
+F...
 [Read More]

 Rusie Datton Training Courses in Tokyo

 Rusie Datton (Thai Ascetic Hermit Stretching Yoga) is immensely popular in Japan.
 It's perhaps Thailand's most successful Thai Healing Arts export product in Japan after Thai Massage.
-It's i...
+I...
 [Read More]